Features of the CPT Autopilot

 When you take into account the cost of professional installation of an under deck pilot, the CPT provides a much less expensive option.
 Couple this with its rugged construction plus its ability to deliver more power, and it becomes the preferred choice over many smaller units.
 The cost may be marginally higher than other cockpit autopilots, but those units are not recommended for heavy blue water sailing.

-A CPT backup unit that consists only of the sensor and drive unit is available at a reduced price (brackets, pulleys, etc are not included).
+A CPT backup unit that consists only of the control and drive boxes is available at a reduced price (brackets, pulleys, etc are not included).